sassoftware/esp-kubernetes/README.md

-Archive notice: This project is no longer under active development and was archived on 2024-11-12.

 # SAS Event Stream Processing Lightweight Kubernetes

 __CAUTION: The scripts provided in this repository to deploy SAS Event Stream Processing are no longer supported.__